-Our guides are trained to spot and easily recognize these birds and their individual unique calls while on skiff excursions along the Amazon river and tributaries and jungle walks.
+Our expert wildlife guides are trained to spot and easily recognize these birds and their individual unique calls while on skiff excursions along the Amazon river and tributaries and jungle walks.
 In fact, George Dávila, one of our Amazon naturalist guides and ornithology experts, has the unique talent of imitating bird calls, a skill he learnt from his parents.
-Here are just five of the exotic species you might sight on one of our excursions.
+Here are five of the exotic species you might see on one of our excursions.

-It is fairly easy to spot this creature in the rainforest, mostly due to its loud, distinctive sound, uttering a series of yelps that can be described as “eeoo, hue hue”.
+It is fairly easy to spot a toucan in the rainforest, mostly due to its loud, distinctive sound, comprising a series of yelps.
 These are social birds who live in small groups and emit different calls to communicate with each other, for example to indicate warnings or for mating.

-Oriole Blackbirds emit loud sounds, scratchy calls which are usually delivered from the top of a tree or while flying.
-The nasal screech it produces which rises sharply towards the end is said to be similar to the sound of a gate with rusty hinges.
+These eye-catching birds emit loud sounds, scratchy calls which are usually delivered from the top of a tree or while flying.
+The nasal screech is said to be similar to the sound of a gate with rusty hinges.
 Hear it for yourself on our jungle excursions aboard Aqua Nera or Aria Amazon.

-Cream-coloured woodpeckers utter a distinctive high-pitched call described as “wutchuk kee-hoo-hoo-hoo” or “pueer, pueer, purr, paw” with a lower pitch in the last note.
+Cream-coloured woodpeckers utter a distinctive high-pitched call with a lower pitch in the last note.
 While interacting with other species it also makes a “kiu-kiu-kiu-kiu” sound which is often repeated.
 Only around 24-26 cm in size, this ivory bird may be difficult to spot but our expert naturalist guides will be around to assist.

-Capped herons are shy and quiet birds and are not as outspoken as others on this list — on display, they perform a series of low-pitched sounds that can be described as a two-syllable “wa-huu wa-huu wa-huu…”.
-As with other members of the heron family, it may also utter honks and guttural croaks.
-The exotic capped heron is in fact one of the least known species in its family (Ardeidae) and we have still a lot to learn and discover with regards to its biology, habits, population density, and interactions.
+Capped herons are shy and quiet birds and are not as outspoken as others on this list — on display, they perform a series of low-pitched sounds.
+It may also utter honks and guttural croaks.
+It’s one of the least known species in its family (Ardeidae) and we still have a lot to learn and discover with regards to its biology, habits, population density, and interactions.